-Posted July 4, 2020 in Adventure Journals by Minister of Information
+Posted July 4, 2020 in Adventure Journals by Marketing

-Here’s the Minister to report about his Roadtrek van life in the Beartooth mountains south of Billings, recommended upgrades to the Raodtrek 170 Popular, and the best gear to pack while RV campervan exploring.
+Here’s the Minister to report about his Roadtrek van life in the Beartooth mountains south of Billings.
+Included are recommended upgrades to the Raodtrek 170 Popular.
+Plus the best gear to pack while RV campervan exploring.

-Having been mothballed since 2017 while I took care of my aging mother, the Roadtrek has been pulled from semi-retirement and is ready for road trips and camp-outs once again.
+Having been mothballed since 2017 while I took care of my aging mother, the Roadtrek has been pulled from semi-retirement.
+It is ready for road trips and camp-outs once again.

 First thing to go bye-bye was the inefficient radiator.
 My 2010 trip to Burning Man caked the original radiator with a solid block of playa dust.
 While the new blower is a bit noisier, it keeps the powerful Dodge Magnum engine cool.